annemarie35/python-training/reading-notes-intro-computation-programming-python/chapter-two_programming-basics/chapter-2.md

 id('ab') == id('a' + 'b') # True
 ```

-### statement, expression
+### Statement, expression

 You may think that :
-- all statement are expressions;
+- all statements are expressions;
 - all expressions are statements.

 > A command, often called a statement, instructs the interpreter to do something.
 > Objects and operators can be combined to form expressions.

 This is not so, as an expression should return an object.
-> The evaluation of an expression produce an object, called the value of an expression.
+> The evaluation of an expression produces an object, called the value of an expression.

-So all statement that does not return values are not expression, as the statement below.
+So all statements that does not return values are not expression, as the statement below.
 ```python
 print('Hello world!')
 ```